STOP DOMESTIC VIOLENCE SERVICES

 - Advocacy with law enforcement, medical services, local departments of Social Services, etc.

 - Information and referrals to other local, state and nationwide domestic violence services

 Confidential Safe Housing

-Confidential safe apartments are available for those in need and eligible for temporary shelter.
-Safe apartment residents can take care of immediate needs and assess long range plans for a safe environment while utilizing the support and assistance of staff.
+Confidential safe dwellings are available for those in need and eligible for temporary shelter.
+Safe dwelling residents can take care of immediate needs and assess long range plans for a safe environment while utilizing the support and assistance of staff.

 After business hours, volunteers staff the hotline with staff providing back-up coverage.
 To volunteer, individuals must complete a 12-hour training on domestic violence and its effects, dedicate a few hours a week for at least 6 months, and attend volunteer meetings.
 If interested please e-mail STOP Domestic Violence for more information.